If there’s one thing that’s better when done on a rooftop, it’s literally everything.

 The Corin | Tooting

 Sitting three floors above the busy Tooting Broadway intersection, The Corin not only boasts a pretty spacious and well-dressed roof terrace, but also frequently fills that terrace with live musicians.
-Add to that some interesting cocktails, pan-Asian dishes, and plenty of quirky touches, and this bar wouldn’t look out of place in Soho.
-READ MORE
+Add to that some interesting cocktails, pan-Asian dishes, and a retractable roof, and this bar wouldn’t look out of place in Soho.

 97% of the people who visit multi-storey car parks after dark do so with the primary intention of scoring a “non-pool related” eight-ball.
 The other 3% are there for Frank’s Campari Bar: the original and best rooftop-bar-on-top-of-a-Peckham-car-park-specialising-in-classic-Italian-aperitivi, where you can take in the setting sun over the London skyline with a negroni in hand.